 YOUTH AND THE INTERNET

-Gry was a driving force in the field of youth online rights, technology and privacy working for 10 years in the Danish Media Council where she established the national EU Safer Internet Centre.
+Gry was a driving force in the field of youth online rights, technology and privacy working for many years in the Danish Media Council where she established the national EU Safer Internet Centre.
 As a key component in the pan European network of the national centres in 30 EU countries Insafe, she acted in policy settings as national and European representative, but also worked on the ground teaching youth, parents and educators basic technology awareness.

 Visit Mediamocracy.org to see Gry’s publications, surveys, videos, posts and advocacy from 10+ years in the intersection of the Internet and society.